European-Conference/euroconf.eu/content/speakers/mucunski/index.md

 display: true
 ---

-Timcho Mucunski is an Assistant Professor at the Iustinianus Primus Faculty of Law at the Ss.
-Cyril and Мethodius University in Skopje, where he teaches undergraduate and graduate courses on Roman law, rhetoric, argumentation models, corporate ethics and others.
+Timcho Mucunski is Minister of Foreign Affairs for North Macedonia.
+He has been an Assistant Professor at the Iustinianus Primus Faculty of Law at the Ss.
+Cyril and Мethodius
+University in Skopje, where he has taught undergraduate and graduate courses on Roman law, rhetoric, argumentation models, corporate ethics and others.
 He has co-authored two university textbooks, as well as over 30 scientific and professional papers published in international and domestic scientific journals.
 He has taken part in a number of international scientific conferences, while simultaneously being actively engaged in several international and domestic